SvenerusoAGU/TOPS-OC1-ethos/lessons/lesson5.md

-# Lesson 5: HOW: Open Science resources & tools: How to get started in responsible Open Science (doing open science responsibly)
+# Lesson 5: Open Science resources & tools: How to get started in responsible Open Science

 ## Introduction